 Acceleration and Power

-The redesigned 2014 Mazda3 comes with a 155-horsepower, 2.0-liter four-cylinder engine, which is paired with a six-speed manual or six-speed automatic transmission.
-There’s also an optional 184-horsepower, 2.5-liter four-cylinder engine, which is paired with a six-speed automatic transmission.
-Equipped with a manual transmission, the base engine gets up to 29/41 mpg city/highway, according to the EPA.
-That’s outstanding for the class and is comparable with the fuel economy of the diesel Volkswagen Golf.
-When equipped with the more powerful 2.5-liter engine, the Mazda3 gets slightly lower ratings at 28/39 mpg city/highway.
+The 2015 Mazda Mazda3 comes with a 155-horsepower, 2.0-liter four-cylinder engine, which is mated to a standard six-speed manual transmission.
+There is an available 184-horsepower, 2.5-liter four-cylinder engine, which is also paired with a six-speed manual transmission.
+A six-speed automatic transmission is available with either engine.
+When equipped with the manual transmission, the base Mazda3 gets up to an EPA-estimated 29/41 mpg city/highway, which is excellent for the class.
+When equipped with the 2.5-liter engine and automatic transmission, the Mazda3 earns up to 29/40 mpg city/highway.

-- "The manual transmission on the 2.0-liter is a reminder that choosing your own gears is a reward unto itself.
-Light, direct, and free of any slop, we only wish Mazda offered the six-speed with both engines." -- Popular Mechanics
+- "The manual transmission on the 2.0-liter is a reminder that choosing your own gears is a reward unto itself." -- Popular Mechanics (2014)

 Handling and Braking